IgorBayerl/godot-3d-multiplayer-template-steam/README.md

-# Godot 3D Multiplayer Template
+# Godot 3D Multiplayer Template with Steam
 A very basic multiplayer template set in a 3D world.
 Use this as a starting point for your game or a quick way to prototype functionality.

 - Synchronizes player movement and animations: Idle, Walk/Run, Jump, and Fall